wp-plugins/timebank-system/readme.txt

 Automatic mailing system when exchanges are created, accepted, rejected

 == Installation ==

-Wordpress Installation:

 Once installed the plugin you can activate from your widget panel the sidebar called “Timebank -> Options”.
-    You have to create a page for the Timebank system adding this line of code in the content: [timebank_exchange] COPY the absolute url of your timebank page that you just created and go to “Admin -> timebank -> Configuration”, and PASTE it on the first line “Absolute URL to your Timebank Page Path (Permalinked)”
+You have to create a page for the Timebank system adding this line of code in the content: [timebank_exchange] COPY the url of your timebank page that you just created and go to “Admin -> timebank -> Configuration”, and PASTE it on the first line “Absolute URL to your Timebank Page Path”

-Wordpress + Buddypress Installation:

-    Once installed the plugin you can activate from your widget panel the sidebar called “Timebank -> Options”.

 Recommendations:
 To improve SECURITY use of the plugin WP SSL to encrypt the information between client – server Install the WP-SMTP plugin to guarantee a correct function of automatic email sending We also recommend to install the 5 plugins that you can find at http://time-bank.info/demo/

 == Frequently Asked Questions ==

+The purpose of this timebank is to achieve an alternative and reliable exchange without money, but with time ;) We supose that the admins of the timebank will never win time (or money).
+But, if the admins want to win time because of their tasks, they can create a “manager” user for the timebank.
+This user have exactly the same characteristics as the other users.

+Actually, we do not consider to apply certain percentage to exchanges that could receive the “manager” user.
+(As normal banks does on money transactions)

+Is not possible for an administrator to alter the balance of any user.
+Therefore, the administrator can manage transactions but never modify the amounts.

+It’s important to understand that timebank is an exchange system but has no relation with the way your wordpress website promotes the use of timebank between users.
+In the WordPress demo page we have created a system where WordPress users can publish offers and demands in the front end page; but it’s only an example; not the timebank system.
+In the WordPress + BuddyPress demo you will find a better approach to a built-in timebank System because of buddyPress plugin system.

 == Screenshots ==
+front.png
+new_transfer.png
+sidebar.png
+backend.png
+backend-users.png
+backendconfig.png

 == Changelog ==